 Are Eggs as Healthy As You Think?
-Read This Before You Scramble Again
+Here’s What the Experts Say

-Experts offer 7 science-based reasons to take eggs out of your diet.
+7 science-based reasons to take eggs out of your diet, from experts

 It’s easy to find studies showing that eggs are beneficial, but there’s a dirty secret behind most of them.
 “Most are heavily funded by the National Egg Board,” says Jami Dulaney, M.D., plant-based cardiologist in Port Charlotte, Fla.